worldroot/SmartUniversity/README.md

 # SmartUniversity
-an iot smart application fur university
+an iot smart application for university